Akascape/CTkTable/README.md

 - edit each cell value and options
 - entry editing
 - can be used with scrollable frame
-- Lots of other data operarions
+- Lots of other data operations

 ## Installation
 ```